 Next to the Walsingham Nature Preserve, and just around the corner from Grotto Bay, is the Blue Hole Park.
 It’s known as a great destination for swimming, cliff-jumping, and cave exploring.
 This is a secluded spot known mostly to the locals.

-Hamilton, the island’s capital city, or referred to as simply the “town” by the locals, is the business and financial hub of Bermuda.
+Central to the island is Hamilton.
+It is the island’s capital city, or referred to as simply the “town” by the locals.
+It’s the business and financial hub of Bermuda.
 Aside from tourism, the island’s biggest industry is finance and insurance.

 The downtown is where you will find the nice boutique shops in pretty pastel coloured buildings facing the waterfront.
 Grab a coffee or a rum sizzle and go for a stroll.
 If you are looking to bring back something from Bermuda then there is no better place to go than the Island Shop.
 Choose from ceramics, textiles and linens, glassware, and melamine printed with the signature island-inspired designs, usually in lime green and royal blue.